edwards-bird-lab/data_management/README.md

 samtools view <file.bam> chr3:1000-2000
 ```

-One last note is that when mapping read data, unmapped reads are usually stored alongside the reads that mapped (see settings for something like BWA).
+One last note is that when mapping read data, unmapped reads are usually stored alongside the reads that mapped (see settings for BWA and other tools).
 Therefore, you can actually extract the raw input reads from the BAM/CRAM files, which usually represents quality-filtered/trimmed reads.
 Therefore, you can purge these quality-trimmed reads and manually extract them again from the BAM/CRAM mapping file later.
 In practice, those working with model organisms and doing a lot of genome sequencing will actually receive their raw data is BAM files mapped to their model reference genome, as BAM is an efficient format for storing raw sequencing data and eliminates the need to also keep FASTQ files.
 With non-model organisms, this will not usually happen, but this possibility is mentioned here for the sake of completeness.
 Given how much data is multiplying, strain on computational resources is growing, and this is a valuable way to reduce that strain.

 ### Coordinate Files (VCF/GFF/BED)